 Blend the sun and shadow colors on the foam.

 paint the background waves

-Aerial perspective will make the waves look closer together in the distance.
+When we learn how to paint ocean, remember aerial perspective will make them look closer together in the distance.

 Then pull the sunlight color on in a few places.
 Put some darker water in front of the waves for their shadows.